-- 7.1 The Umpires start and re-start the match; they also signal to the Technical Officials on duty every time stoppage they order and the subsequent re-start. - 7.2 Time-keeping is controlled by the Technical Officials on duty; they are responsible for signalling the end of each period.
-If a match, however, is prolonged at the end of a period to allow for the completion of a penalty corner as specified in the Rules of Hockey, the Umpires will signal the end of that period.
+7.1 The Umpires start and re-start the match; they also signal to the Technical Officials on duty every time stoppage they order and the subsequent re-start.

+7.2 Time-keeping is controlled by the Technical Officials on duty; they are responsible for signalling the end of each half.
+If a match, however, is prolonged at half-time or full-time to allow for the completion of a penalty corner as specified in the Rules of Indoor Hockey, the Umpires will signal the end of that half.